Event: Discover E’s Future City Competition - NJ Regional Event

 https://futurecity.org/participants/mentors

 - Where are Mentors Needed? - Mentors are needed at Middle Schools throughout New Jersey.
 More schools request help weekly.
-For the current list of schools, and more information on mentoring, contact: Jacqueline Nam, at mentor@futurecitynj.org
+For the current list of schools, and more information on mentoring, contact: Jean Hansen, at mentor@futurecitynj.org and CC jean.g.hansen@gmail.com

 - When? – Mentors are Urgently Needed for many Middle schools now through early January.
 It’s never too late to start supporting a school.

-- How to Start – Register on line at www.futurecity.org/register then contact: Jacqueline Nam, at mentor@futurecitynj.org to get paired with the Middle School of your choice.
+- How to Start – Register on line at www.futurecity.org/register then contact: Jean Hansen, at mentor@futurecitynj.org and CC jean.g.hansen@gmail.com to get paired with the Middle School of your choice.

 - What if I don’t have time now to Mentor? – No problem!
-Other volunteer opportunities also exist for Judging starting remotely mid-December and at the January 13, 2024 Competition Day – contact: Andrea Almeida, at judging@futurecitynj.org or Silvia Santos, at competition_day@futurecitynj.org to learn more.
-Also check: https://futurecity.org/participants
+Other volunteer opportunities also exist for Judging at the Competition Day – Register as a judge or volunteer online at www.futurecity.org/register then contact: Andrea Almeida and Alba Serrano at judging@futurecitynj.org, Andrea.almeida@pseg.com and albagraceserrano@gmail.com; or Silvia Santos, at competition_day@futurecitynj.org to learn more.

 - May I Share this Invitation – Absolutely!
 The need is urgent.
-Please share this information with friends / coworkers who may be interested in helping between now and January 13th.
+Please share this information with friends / coworkers who may be interested in helping.

-For more information on mentoring, contact: Mentor Coordinator: Jacqueline Nam - mentor@futurecitynj.org
+For more information on mentoring, contact: Jean Hansen, at mentor@futurecitynj.org and CC jean.g.hansen@gmail.com

 Be a Judge